Ensono/amido.github.io/docs/nx/next/next-auth.md

 <details>
 <summary>Add Next Authentication to your next application</summary>

-The Stacks next-auth generator will install and configure [NextAuth.js](https://next-auth.js.org/) into an existing Next application.
+The next-auth generator will install and configure [NextAuth.js](https://next-auth.js.org/) into an existing Next application.
 It will add the initial configuration, add the session provider, setup an API endpoint and add local environmental variables.
-It will also configure NextAuth.js depending on the provider selected.
+It will also configure provider specific setup.

 ## Prerequisites